Inquiry: Example of inquiry

 Examples of inquiry, that illustrate the full cycle of its abductive, deductive, and inductive phases, and yet are both concrete and simple enough to be suitable for a first (or zeroth) exposition, are somewhat rare in Peirce's writings, and so let us draw one from the work of fellow pragmatician John Dewey, analyzing it according to the model of zeroth-order inquiry that we developed above.

 A man is walking on a warm day.
 The sky was clear the last time he observed it; but presently he notes, while occupied primarily with other things, that the air is cooler.
 It occurs to him that it is probably going to rain; looking up, he sees a dark cloud between him and the sun, and he then quickens his steps.
 What, if anything, in such a situation can be called thought?
 Neither the act of walking nor the noting of the cold is a thought.
 Walking is one direction of activity; looking and noting are other modes of activity.
 The likelihood that it will rain is, however, something suggested.
 The pedestrian feels the cold; he thinks of clouds and a coming shower.
 (John Dewey, How We Think, 1910, pp. 6-7).

 Once over quickly

-Let's first give Dewey's example of inquiry in everyday life the quick once over, hitting just the high points of its analysis into Peirce's three kinds of reasoning.
+Dewey's example of inquiry in everyday life the quick once over, hitting just the high points of its analysis into Peirce's three kinds of reasoning.

 Abductive phase

-In Dewey's "Rainy Day" or "Sign of Rain" story, we find our peripatetic hero presented with a surprising Fact:
+In Dewey's "Rainy Day" or "Sign of Rain" story, we find our peripatetic hero presented with a surprising fact: